jtjose/backEnd/README.md

 # EmplManagerBackEnd
 Added a new useless feature to my branch.
+Thank you